Skip to content

 uv add kivy

-Open src/main.py and add a simple Kivy app:
+Open src/hello_world/app.py and add a simple Kivy app:

 1